TemplateMechanics/pulumi-harbor/README.md

 ```
 ## Usage

-First, I would setup Pulumi.
-You can create a free account on the [Pulumi website](https://app.pulumi.com/site/signup).
+First, I would setup Pulumi Cloud.
+You can create a free personal account on the [Pulumi website](https://app.pulumi.com/site/signup).
 After creating your account, login via the Pulumi CLI (This isn't required but you will need to setup another place to store the state file see: https://www.pulumi.com/docs/concepts/state/)
-If you use Pulumi cloud which is free for personal users:
+If you use Pulumi cloud:
 ```bash
 pulumi login
 ```